ankane/strong_migrations/README.md

 #### Bad

 Backfilling in the same transaction that alters a table locks the table for the [duration of the backfill](https://wework.github.io/data/2015/11/05/add-columns-with-default-values-to-large-tables-in-rails-postgres/).
+Reffering to a model that may be changed (e.g. renamed) later is also a possible point of failure.

 ```ruby
 class AddSomeColumnToUsers < ActiveRecord::Migration[5.2]